 A solid base text.
 All of the “witnesses” to the biblical text — full and fragmentary manuscript copies, versions in ancient languages, and quotations from church leaders older than any known manuscripts — need to be compared and collated.
 None are exactly alike, and so a lot of detective work has to be done to figure out what the original texts of the Bible actually said.
 The scholars who have done this work have produced Hebrew Old Testaments and Greek New Testaments with significant variant readings noted called critical editions.
 They’re the bases on which all good English translations rest.

 The introductions of most Bible translations will indicate which critical editions were used.
 Most modern translations come from some edition of the Nestle-Aland Novum Testamentum Graece (Greek New Testament) and Biblia Hebraica Stuttgartensia (Stuttgart Hebrew Bible).
 These are considered state of the art.
-A few translations (like the KJV and NKJV) use older Greek and Hebrew texts considered by most scholars to be less reliable.
+A few translations (like the KJV and NKJV) use Greek and Hebrew critical editions considered by most scholars to be less reliable.
 A few (the ESV is an example) use critical editions that differ from, but are not necessarily less reliable than, Nestle-Aland or BHS.

 Readability.
 I’m looking for contemporary language, nothing archaic.
 I prefer a translation that sounds more or less like people speak and write today.
 The Bible was originally written in the contemporary language of regular people, and I think a translation should be as well.
 There’s no reason at all that an accurate English translation of the Bible shouldn't be understandable to anyone who understands English.
 Especially for public use, I want a translation written at a 7th grade or below reading level.
 (Almost all modern translations are.)

 So, roughly in order of usage, here are my top five English translations: